Chrono136/Maple-Tree/README.md

 # FAQ

 #### What is this?
 - A small set of applications created specifically for Cemu, an experimental Wii U emulator.
+Designed to make Wii U title management as easy as possible, and mininal intervention.

 #### What does it do?
 - It gives you the power to backup Wii U updates, DLC, and titles directly to your PC, as well as launch Cemu with titles.